 Articles and Book Chapters:

-Models and Modeling in the Framework of Systemic Cognition and Education.
-(In press for 2019).
+Scientific Models and Modeling in the Framework of Systemic Cognition and Education.
+(August 2018).
+Working paper.

 From Modeling Schemata to the Profiling Schema: Modeling across the Curricula.
 (2011).
 In: Khine & Saleh (Eds), Models and Modeling in Science Education.
 Boston: Springer.